GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

-When considering the impact of the number of reads on performance, in both figures we observe that \hwname{} exhibits consistent GCUPS numbers for the datasets of \num{5000}, \num{10000}, and \num{100000} reads, with a standard variation lower than \SI{2}{\percent} with respect to the mean.
-This proves that the chosen buffer size for the queries is adequate to reduce the number of accesses to the main memory and to make the system independent of the dataset size.
-Moreover, for these larger datasets, the measured values only deviate \SI{7}{\percent} with respect to the estimations presented in the previous section, implying that with our buffering strategy the problem is not memory-bound.
+When considering the impact of the number of reads on performance, in both figures \hwname{} exhibits consistent GCUPS numbers for the datasets of \num{5000}, \num{10000}, and \num{100000} reads, with a standard variation lower than \SI{2}{\percent} with respect to the mean.
+Moreover, for these larger datasets, the measured values only deviate \SI{7}{\percent} with respect to the theoretical compute-bound performance, implying that with the buffering strategy, the problem is not memory-bound independently of the dataset size.
 Performance degrades only in the case of \num{1000} reads, since the number of reads is \num{10}~times smaller than the buffer.
 Thus, its potential cannot be fully utilized.

-Regarding the effect of read size on performance, we observe a linear increase as read length increases, reaching performance levels in the order of teracell updates per second (up to \num{3175.91}~GCUPS).
+Regarding the effect of query size, performance increases linearly as query length increases, reaching performance levels in the order of teracell updates per second (up to \num{3175.91}~GCUPS).
 This is in line with our theoretical model, where the level of parallelization achieved in the Myers's bit-vector implementation is proportional to the read length across all workers.

-Thus, peak performance is achieved by datasets with fixed-length reads of \num{360} (the maximum allowed by our current implementation), since \hwname{} can take full advantage of all its workers with their internal bit-vector parallelization.
+Thus, peak performance is achieved by datasets with fixed-length reads of \num{360} for this example case, as the workers of the instance can fully utilize their internal bit-vector parallelization.